LucyQ19/bamazon/README.md

 ![Image of BAMazon Customer Application Table](./images/BAMazonCustomerApplicationTable.png)

-These are the prompts the User answers:
+These are the prompts the user answers:

 ![Image of BAMazon Customer Prompts](./images/BAMazonCustomerPrompts.png)